ha0ye/CW21-README-tips/README.md

 By the end of the workshop, participants will be able to:

-  - something
+  - know the different types of technical documentation
-  - something else
+  - create personas to aid product design
-  - thing 3
+  - structure simple READMEs